-1

-2 APPEARANCES:

-3 MARTY GLENNON, Chairman

-4 JEFFREY GREENFIELD, First Vice-Chairman

-5 LEONARD SHAPIRO, Second Vice-Chairman

-6 NEAL LEWIS, Third Vice-Chairman

-7 JEROME BLUE,

-8 RONALD ELLERBE, (Present 10:09 a.m.)

-9 RICK SHAPER,

-10 LISA WARREN,

-11 Commissioners

-12 SEAN SALLIE, Deputy Commissioner

-13 ROBERT O'BRIEN, Esq., Counsel

-14 PATRICK GALLAGHER, Esq., Counsel

-15 Staff:

-16

-17 GREGORY HOESL

-18 MARTY KATZ

-19 JOHN PERRAKIS

-20 Also Present:

-21 STEPHANIE J. VALDER, Stenographer

-22

-23

-24

-25
+1 2 A P P E A R A N C E S: MARTY GLENNON, Chairman 3 JEFFREY GREENFIELD, First Vice-Chairman 4 5 LEONARD SHAPIRO, Second Vice-Chairman NEAL LEWIS, Third Vice-Chairman 6 7 JEROME BLUE, RONALD ELLERBE, (Present 10:09 a.m.)
+8 9 RICK SHAPER, 10 LISA WARREN, Commissioners 11 12 SEAN SALLIE, Deputy Commissioner 13 ROBERT O'BRIEN, Esq., Counsel 14 PATRICK GALLAGHER, Esq., Counsel 15 Staff: 16 GREGORY HOESL 17 MARTY KATZ 18 JOHN PERRAKIS 19 20 Also Present: 21 STEPHANIE J. VALDER, Stenographer 22 23 24 25

-1 Proceedings 2 PROCEEDINGS: 3 CHAIRMAN GLENNON: Okay, good morning 4 everyone.
-Welcome to the June 24th, 2021 meeting 5 of the Nassau County Planning Commission.
-6 Due to the Coronavirus Emergency, and 7 State and Federal bans on large meetings or 8 gatherings and pursuant to Governor Cuomo's 9 Executive Order "220.1" issued on 10 March 12th, 2020 suspending the "Open Meetings 11 Law," the June 24th, 2021 Nassau County Planning 12 Commission meeting will be held electronically 13 via a web-based virtual meeting program and may 14 be viewed by the public via "live stream" using 15 either video or phone conference application as 16 described below: The "June 24, 2021 NCPC 17 Meeting."
-18 The public may send in their comments 19 for the public portion of the meeting via e-mail 20 to the address below.
-The Planning Commission 21 will review and consider public comments prior to 22 making a final decision.
-23 A recording of the meeting will be 24 posted on the Planning Commission website.
-25 Instead of a public meeting open for the public
+1 Proceedings 2 PROCEEDINGS: 3 CHAIRMAN GLENNON: Okay, good morning 4 Welcome to the June 24th, 2021 meeting everyone. of the Nassau County Planning Commission.
+5 6 Due to the Coronavirus Emergency, and State and Federal bans on large meetings or 7 8 gatherings and pursuant to Governor Cuomo's Executive Order "220.1" issued on 9 March 12th, 2020 suspending the "Open Meetings 10 Law," the June 24th, 2021 Nassau County Planning 11 12 Commission meeting will be held electronically 13 via a web-based virtual meeting program and may be viewed by the public via "live stream" using 14 15 either video or phone conference application as described below: The "June 24, 2021 NCPC 16 17 Meeting."
+18 The public may send in their comments 19 for the public portion of the meeting via e-mail to the address below.
+The Planning Commission

+21 will review and consider public comments prior to 22 making a final decision.

+A recording of the meeting will be

+posted on the Planning Commission website.

+Instead of a public meeting open for the public